AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 	- 1 common magic item
 	- 50 gp
 - All the races, classes, and backgrounds from the source material are available for this campaign.
-- Characters with any divine aspects (cleric, paladin, etc.) must use the pantheon in [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw).
+- Characters with any divine aspects (cleric, paladin, etc.) must use the [Pantheon of Exandria](https://www.dndbeyond.com/sources/dnd/egtw/story-of-wildemount#PantheonofExandria).
 - Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.
 - No evil characters.